MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/2-conduct-market-analysis.md

 8. You really like the information that Copilot provided.
 However, since this project is your first opportunity to provide a market analysis report to your company's SLT, you're not sure if you're covering everything that might be of interest to them.
 You decide to have Copilot help you determine if you're missing anything.
 Enter the following prompt:

     **Please analyze the data in this market analysis and business plan.
 Is there any other information that a toy company would typically request for market analysis and business plans that I failed to request?
 If so, can you please amend your responses to include this information.
 Thank you**!
-9. Based on the information that Copilot provides, you realize that you can really maximize the effectiveness of your reports by having Copilot include an analysis of these areas.
+9. Based on the information that Copilot provides, you realize that you can really maximize the effectiveness of your reports by having Microsoft 365 Copilot include an analysis of these areas.
 To put the finishing touch on your reports, enter the following prompt:

     **Please amend the market analysis to include an analysis of each of these areas for the Toy industry.
 Also update the business plan that you created for Tailspin Toys based on these insights.
 Thanks**!
 10. The market analysis and business plan that Copilot generated for you was based on a **More Balanced** conversation style.
 It's ideal for users who want a balance between precision and creativity.
 This style provides responses that are longer and more descriptive than the **More Precise** style.
 As for your reports, you wanted longer and more descriptive responses, since you felt that your SLT expects that level of detail.
 However, you're curious as to how the reports would look using the **More Creative** style.
 This style provides responses that are more imaginative and creative.
 Let's explore how Copilot's responses would be different using the **More Creative** style.